Connect with us

 •••

 Remember Sam Burns, the former LSU golfer who won the Sanderson Farms Championship back in October?
 Burns has continued his remarkable play throughout the fall with three more Top 10 finishes.
-He was third last week at the World in Albany, Ga., and currently ranks third on the PGA Tour money list with nearly $2 million in earnings in the new season.
+He was third last week at the Hero World Challenge in Albany, Ga., and currently ranks third on the PGA Tour money list with nearly $2 million in earnings in the new season.
 Pretty soon, he will be making SEC football coach money.

 Burns’ scoring average through 16 rounds is 67.3.
 That’s insane.